dpvitt/sass-skeleton/README.md

 ### SCSS Directory
 The SCSS directory is split into *base* classes and *module* classes.
 The base classes contain a starting point for your project, and the module classes can be added to as you build your project.

+#### Pages
+The files inside the pages directory control what modules we want to import into our page.
+All pages should import the *base* and *utility* classes.
+For an example see *sccs/pages/page-one.scss*.

 #### Base
 The base folder is split up into three sub-folders:
 - Helpers  – this contains variables, resets and utility classes